jrpryer/lore/Ydi-Kaari/GM/Vault.md

 # GM Tips
 A settings strengths is not just in its logic and logistics, but also really in the VIBES, the juice, the synergy of commitment.
-That had more pragmatic weight in bringing joy to the player.
+That has more pragmatic weight in bringing joy to the player.
+It is the **test** that gives us *satisfaction*; the **overcoming adversity** that gives us *fulfillment*.

-“The story has to be predicated on the dreams, hopes, desires, and ACTIONS of the PCs; if their choices are not what’s driving the story forward, that’s a problem.
-Obviously those chosen occur in a world that the DM provides—villains and plot hooks and lore — for them to react to.
-But the STORY that is being told needs to fit the characters that are in the telling of it.”
+"The story has to be predicated on the dreams, hopes, desires, and ACTIONS of the PCs; if their choices are not what’s driving the story forward, there's a problem."
+Sure, those chosen occur in a world that the DM provides for them to react to (villains and plot hooks and lore, all keeping PCs busy with *surviving* and *learning*).
+But the STORY that is being told needs to fit the characters that are in the telling of it.

 Building on this… good art asks a question, but doesn’t lead the audience to a prepared answer.
-Spending all the time and energetic to get to your own predicted end is… predictable.
+Spending all the time and energetic to get to your own predicted end is… **predictable**.
 Un-engaging.
-Boring.
-Write a book or a dissertation, if that’s what you want to do.
-The FUN and impactful moments come from expertly preparing and asking the questions for the audience to answer.
+Boring. ***Write a book or a dissertation***, if that’s what you want to do.
+The FUN and impactful moments come from expertly preparing and asking the questions for the audience (players) to answer.
 And don’t simply ask redundant questions either, make it a question they have to wrestle with.
-Take yourself out of the audience’s seat and remember to play the role of storyteller/question-asker first.
+Take yourself out of the audience’s seat and remember to play the role of storyteller/question-asker **first**.
 The answer doesn’t need to be known beforehand.
 I’m not a teacher; I don’t have all the answers.
-Leave some room to be surprised yourself, by the answers.
+*Leave some room for yourself to be surprised by the answers.*

+The players get to affect the world in dramatic and profound ways; present your players with a world of problems they can solve (and ones that the world itself cannot easily solve without the players being the tipping point for the story being told).
+"Your world will look better on fire."
+Without conflict, your campaign is **just an elaborate walking tour**.
+Build a world that needs your players; not just one your party rescues, but one that they can meaningfully change.

+With the use of bastions, Hexploration, more imposing natural weather challenges, and the political turbulance that creates the vacuum where Pirates can thrive, the emphasis of this game shifts *from* just defeating monsters and leveling up, *to* building wealth and developing your character's place in the world.